Digital Technologies Help Healthcare Firm Deliver Superior Patient Care

 About the Research

-This case study is based on a September, 2016 interview with an Information Technology Director in an Italian Financial Services company conducted by Coleman Parkes research and sponsored by CA Technologies.
+This case study is based on a September, 2016 interview with the Director of Digital innovation and Strategic Partnerships within a leading U.S. healthcare provider, conducted by Coleman Parkes research and sponsored by CA Technologies.
 For more information about this research, read Keeping Score: Why Digital Transformation Matters

 About CA Technologies